Skojar/syuzhet_squad/text.md

 # Challenges, Obstacles and Hurdles
 ## Types of Challenges
+These are prompts from which the core story will be developed.
+They are the roots of the tree.
     * Dilemma:  a character needs to decide between two paths
     * Desire: a character wants something that may be difficult to acquire
     * Destination: a character wants to get somewhere